benoitlx/SpotAI/README.md

 # SpotAI
-A powerfull robot with embedded AI, speech recognition and so more
+A powerfull Robot with embedded AI, Speech Recognition and so more